HuanglabPurdue/SPTnet/README.md

 ![image](https://github.com/user-attachments/assets/51f965b0-6846-447f-b568-bc67e5745a35)

+**Note:**: SPTnet was trained with >200,000 videos to achieve precision approching CRLB.
+To generate more training and validation datasets please change the corresponding numbers in the 'SPTnet_trainingdata_generator.m'

 ## 3. Instructions for training SPTnet using simulated training datasets
 The code has been tested on the following systems and packages:
 Ubuntu20.04LTS, Python3.9.12, Pytorch1.11.0, CUDA11.3, MatlabR2021a